statycc/pymwp/README.md

 pymwp is inspired by [_"A Flow Calculus of mwp-Bounds for Complexity Analysis"_](https://doi.org/10.1145/1555746.1555752).
 Try our online [demo](https://statycc.github.io/pymwp/demo/) to see it action.
-For more details on usage and behavior, see pymwp [documentation](https://statycc.github.io/pymwp/), particularly [supported C language features](https://statycc.github.io/pymwp/features/).
+For more details, see pymwp [documentation](https://statycc.github.io/pymwp/), particularly [supported C language features](https://statycc.github.io/pymwp/features/).

 ## Documentation and Demo